Landscape of Policy Optimization for Finite Horizon MDPs with General State and Action: Landscape Characterization

-where $\mu$ refers to the KŁ constant. \end{definition} \begin{remark} When the decision variable $x$ is a matrix, e.g., parameters in the LQR problem, we replace the $l_2$-norm with the Frobenius norm. \end{remark}
+\begin{remark} When the decision variable $x$ is a matrix, e.g., parameters in the LQR problem (Section~\ref{section: LQR}), we replace the $l_2$-norm with the Frobenius norm. \end{remark}

-The subdifferential of $\delta_\cx(x)$ is the normal cone of $\cx$ at $x$.
-When $\cx = \R^n$, the KŁ Condition reduces to the PŁ condition.
-Similar to the PŁ condition, the KŁ condition is a generalization of the strong convexity (Corollary~\ref{corollary: strong convexity implies KL} in Appendix~\ref{appendix: landscape}).
-It's well known that strongly convex functions exclude all suboptimal stationary or local optimal points.
-Optimization problems with the KŁ condition exhibit the same structural property.
+When $\cx = \R^n$, the P{\L}K Condition reduces to the P{\L} condition.
+Similar to the P{\L} condition, the P{\L}K condition is a relaxed condition of the strong convexity (Corollary~\ref{corollary: strong convexity implies KL} in Appendix~\ref{subsection: nonconvex conditions}).
+It is well known that strongly convex functions exclude all suboptimal stationary or local optimal points.
+Optimization problems with the P{\L}K condition exhibit the same structural property.

-\begin{proposition}[\cite{karimi2016linear}] Consider a convex and compact set $\cx\subseteq\R^n$.
-Suppose a function $f:\cx\to\R$ satisfies the KŁ condition with a KŁ constant $\mu>0$ over $\cx$.
+\begin{proposition}[\citealp{karimi2016linear}] Consider a convex and compact set $\cx\subseteq\R^n$.
+Suppose a function $f:\cx\to\R$ satisfies the P{\L}K condition with a P{\L}K constant $\mu>0$ over $\cx$.
 Then, any point satisfying the first-order necessary optimality condition of the optimization problem $\min_{x\in\cx} f(x)$ is globally optimal. \end{proposition}